Souto/cs23-stellar-exoplanet-atmospheres/index.md

 - Evaluate the precision and systematic uncertainties in both stellar and planetary measurements, emphasizing homogeneous analyses, consistent reference scales, and realistic retrieval systematics for cool stars and their planets.
 - Foster collaboration between stellar and planetary scientists, ensuring that the Cool Stars community remains central in developing the tools and databases necessary to interpret exoplanet chemistry.

+## Why this session

+Many key atmospheric targets orbit K and M dwarfs, yet accurate stellar abundances for cool stars remain challenging due to molecular blends, activity, and model systematics.
+This session focuses on establishing realistic links among stellar chemistry, planet formation, structure, and retrieved atmospheric properties.

-## When and where
+## _When and where _

 - **Conference:** Cool Stars 23 (Tokyo, Japan)
 - **Session length:** 180 minutes (two 90-minute blocks with a 20-minute break)
 - **Format:** keynotes + contributed talks + moderated discussion panel

-## Why this session

-Many key atmospheric targets orbit K and M dwarfs, yet accurate stellar abundances for cool stars remain challenging due to molecular blends, activity, and model systematics.
-This session focuses on establishing realistic links among stellar chemistry, planet formation, structure, and retrieved atmospheric properties.

 ## Quick links